realbakari/Bakari-Mustafa-Site/contact.md

 ## Other Ways to Reach Me

-Feel free to send me a direct message on [LinkedIn](https://www.linkedin.com/in/realbakari/ "LinkedIn") or [Instagram](https://instagram.com/realbakari "Instagram").
-Alternatively, you can email me directly at [bakari@bakarimustafa.com](mailto:bakari@bakarimustafa.com "Email").
-I may not be able to respond to every message, but for relevant inquiries, I try to respond within a few business days.
+You can also send a direct message on [LinkedIn](https://www.linkedin.com/in/realbakari/ "LinkedIn") or email me at [bakari@bakarimustafa.com](mailto:bakari@bakarimustafa.com "Email").
+I may not be able to respond to every message, but I try to respond to relevant inquiries within a few business days.

 **Mailing Address**

-[🗺️](https://emojipedia.org/world-map/) Parcel Collect 10191 10633, Shop 3, 69 Ann Street, Brisbane QLD 4003
+Parcel Collect 10191 10633, Shop 3, 69 Ann Street, Brisbane QLD 4003

-#### Social Media:
+#### Social Media

-You can also reach out to me on Social Media by following me on:
+You can also follow these profiles:

 * Facebook: [Facebook page](http://www.facebook.com/therealbakari)
 * Twitter: [Twitter profile](http://www.twitter.com/realbakari)
 * LinkedIn: [LinkedIn profile](http://www.linkedin.com/in/realbakari)
 * Instagram: [Instagram profile](http://www.instagram.com/realbakari)

-For business or media inquiries, email us at [media@bakarimustafa.com](mailto:media@bakarimustafa.com "media@bakarimustafa.com").
+For business or media inquiries, email [media@bakarimustafa.com](mailto:media@bakarimustafa.com "media@bakarimustafa.com").